History of Monaco: 21st century

 On 29 February 2020, Monaco announced its first case of COVID-19, a man who was admitted to the Princess Grace Hospital Centre then transferred to Nice University Hospital in France.
 The virus was confirmed to have reached Monaco on 29 February 2020.

 In the early 2020s there was international news about concerns over government financial accountability in Monaco.

+On 28 March 2026, Pope Leo XIV visited Monaco.
+The visit was part of the ongoing, centuries-old ties that bind the Grimaldi dynasty, which has reigned over Monaco since 1297, to the Successors of Peter.
+It also aimed to strengthen the “long-standing and trusting” diplomatic relations, according to the press office of the Prince’s Palace, between the two smallest states in the world.